-Israel throws its weight behind Ukraine, but is wary of provoking Russia
+Israel throws its weight behind Ukraine but is wary of provoking Russia

 On Friday, Zelensky spoke with Bennett and asked Jerusalem to host negotiations between Ukraine and Russia.

-“Consistent with a policy of keeping quiet,” said Israeli Interior Minister Ayelet Shaked said in an interview on Israel’s Channel 12 on Saturday, “this issue is being dealt with.”
+“Consistent with a policy of keeping quiet,” Israeli Interior Minister Ayelet Shaked said in an interview on Israel’s Channel 12 on Saturday, “this issue is being dealt with.”

 In a meeting between Bennett and Putin last October in Sochi, Putin refused an offer by Bennett that Israel mediate between Russia and Ukraine, according to Israeli media.

-But a growing number of grass roots groups in Israel say that, as the war intensifies, their government can no longer afford to stand on the sidelines.
+But a growing number of grass-roots groups in Israel say that, as the war intensifies, their government can no longer afford to stand on the sidelines.

 “During World War II, there were many countries that stood on the side, at least in the beginning, and the result was the death of millions,” said Anna Zharova, the CEO of Israeli Friends of Ukraine, which is organizing demonstrations.
 The organization sent a letter to the prime minister’s office urging it to sell the U.S.-funded Iron Dome antimissile defense system to Ukraine.